 It’s not like we don’t have other songs from which to choose.
 In 1980, worship leaders had relatively limited song choices – churches sang from hymnals that provided a choice of around 500 hymns.
 If you wanted a song for the Lord’s Supper you had a few choices.
 If you wanted an upbeat, majestic hymn, you had a few choices.
 If you wanted a song about God’s grace, you had a few choices.
 And you didn’t have to worry about the lifestyles of the songwriters because… they’re all dead!

-I once called CCLI and learned they have over 300,000 worship songs listed in their database.
+I once called CCLI and at the time learned they have over 300,000 worship songs listed in their database – that number has probably doubled by now!
 Any worship song you could possibly want is instantly available at websites like praisecharts.com.
 If you planned this week on singing a praise song by a famous songwriter who’s turned from the Truth and isn’t looking back, I’ll bet you can find another song that’s just as good to replace it.

 I read an interview with a famous former worship leader who has completely left and denounced the Church.
 In the interview the ex worship leader bemoaned the fact that their lucrative CCLI royalties have dried up and they’re wondering how they’ll make a living (I’d suggest they start looking for a job?)
 It appears most churches aren’t singing good songs by bad people after all, much to the chagrin of worship bloggers.